-Beach House in New Jersey
+Beach House in New Jersey13 photos

 A five-person family vacation residence designed by Specht Architects sits on a small coastal plot in New Jersey, USA, and is not visible from the road.
 The architects' task was to create something bright and open, making full use of every square meter of this picturesque location.